stripe/stripe-go/README.md

 ## Permission assignments

+In order for the ruby service to update Stripe ID fields, it needs to have the right permissions.
+Here are the two permissions required:

+- "Stripe Connector Integration User" permission set
+- Update Activated Orders

-in the org I went to setup>permission sets> stripe connector integration user> manage assignments>add assignments then I checked your user in the org > then click assign (edited)
+In the org, go to setup>permission sets> stripe connector integration user> manage assignments>add assignments and check your user in the org > then click assign.

 ## Creating a stratch org